-Existential psychotherapy is a therapy that is focused on human existence and the impact of being human in a world that is essentially without intrinsic meaning and subject to random and unpredictable occurrences.
+Existential psychotherapy is a therapy that is focused on human existence and the impact of being human in the world.

 A key element of existential psychotherapy involves showing individuals how their choices affect their lives and giving them the tools they need, to feel able to make good decisions.
 Thus enabling a sense of agency and fulfillment in creating their desired path in life.

 This type of therapy is based on the belief that the following life experiences are inevitable and inherent to human existence:

 - Responsibility – we are responsible for the lives we live

 - Guilt – when we do not take actions that are in tune with our authentic self we are left with feelings of “existential guilt”

 - Uncertainty – life by its nature is inherently uncertain

 - Freedom & Choice – We have the freedom as individuals (in adulthood) to choose how we respond to life

 - Anxiety – anxiety is inherent when we accept our response”ability” in adult life however it can be harnessed for our growth